 Subsection 4.
-If the right to navigate a vessel or to serve as a mate or marine engineer is suspended unconditionally, the prosecution shall forward the maritime trading certificate, certificate of competence or high-speed craft certificate of the person in question to the Ministry of Economic and Business Affairs together with the transcript of the judgment.
-If the right to navigate a vessel or to serve as mate or marine engineer has been suspended for a period longer than 3 years, the matter of recovery of the right before the expiration of the suspension period may be brought before the courts in accordance with section 78 (3) in the Penal Code and at the earliest 3 years after the final judgment.
+If the right to navigate a vessel or to serve as a mate or marine engineer is suspended unconditionally, the prosecution shall forward the maritime trading certificate, certificate of competence or high-speed craft certificate of the person in question to the Ministry of Business and Growth together with the transcript of the judgment.
+If the right to navigate a vessel or to serve as mate or marine engineer has been suspended for a period longer than 3 years, the matter of recovery of the right before the expiration of the suspension period may be brought before the courts in accordance with sections 164-165 of the criminal code for Greenland (kriminalloven) and at the earliest 2 years after the final judgment.
 The right can only be recovered in case of special circumstances.

 Subsection 5.
 Conditional suspension shall be conditioned by the fact that the person in question in a trial period of 3 years from the final judgment does not navigate a vessel or serve as mate or marine engineer under such circumstances that the right to do so is suspended.
 When suspension is conditional, the establishment of the suspension period shall be postponed.
-If the person who has had the right to navigate suspended is involved in another matter during the trial period which entails suspension of navigational right or the right to serve as mate or marine engineer, the court shall determine a joint suspension for this matter and the previously decided contravention.
+If the person is involved in another matter during the trial period which entails suspension of navigational right or the right to serve as mate or marine engineer, the court shall determine a joint suspension for this matter and the previously decided contravention.